Guardianship, Probate, Estate Planning

 Estate Planning is essential when deciding who receives your assets after you pass away.
 Estate planning can, and should, also include plans for who will manage your estate during your life if you are unable to do so yourself due to age or infirmity.
 Estate planning can include wills, trusts, powers of attorney, health care surrogate documents, living wills, and financial or tax planning, as well as preparing your loved ones for your eventual demise through education and planning.
 For more information please see this Florida Bar pamphlet on wills or this Florida Bar pamphlet on trusts.

 ABOUT PEARSON HUFF

-Pearson Huff, located in Plantation, Florida is a law firm serving primarily Broward, Dade, and Palm Beach Counties with a concentration on Florida Guardianship, Probate, Estate Planning, and Elder Law.
+Pearson Huff, located in Plantation, Florida is a law firm serving primarily Broward County with a concentration on Florida Guardianship, Probate, Estate Planning, and Elder Law.
 We focus on guardianships for adults and children, probate and estate administration, estate planning, customized wills, powers of attorney, and living wills.
 When a loved one passes away in Florida, we represent family members, heirs, beneficiaries, and corporate fiduciaries in probate administration.
 In addition to customizing wills and trusts, we guide our clients through the process of creating durable powers of attorneys and healthcare documents, such as living wills and healthcare directives, which allow our clients to outline their wishes in advance and state who they would like to name as a representative to act on their behalf if they become incapacitated and unable to do so.
 Our staff prides itself on representing our clients with compassion, understanding, and legal expertise.
 We are continually striving for perfection in our goal of furthering our clients' legal needs, wishes, and objectives.
 For further information about our practice, please contact us today.
 Thank you for your interest in our firm.